-To dually celebrate the University's Bicentennial and Black History Month, the Medical School is honoring the accomplishments of Fitzbutler, a champion of diversity, equality, and social justice during a time when racial and gender inequality were the norm.
+To dually celebrate the University's Bicentennial and Black History Month, the Medical School is honoring the accomplishments of Fitzbutler, a champion of diversity, equality, and social justice.

 Fitzbutler was born Dec.
 22, 1842 in Virginia.
 The son of a slave, he and his family fled to Amherstburg in Essex County, Canada, via the Underground Railroad.
 His interest in medicine determined, he graduated from Detroit Medical College in 1869 prior to graduating from UMMS in 1872.
 He was the first African-American to graduate from either of these prestigious institutions.

 Following graduation, Fitzbutler and his wife, Sarah Helen McCurdy, moved their young family to Louisville, Ky.
 An outspoken critic of racial discrimination, he successfully lobbied the Kentucky legislature to allow the establishment of a medical school that could not exclude applicants because of color.
 He ultimately founded and became dean of the resulting Louisville National Medical College and hospital for more than two decades.
 In addition, he served as editor of a weekly newspaper in Louisville for African Americans, the Ohio Falls Express, from 1878 to approximately 1904.